This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 TIMESTAMP(6) WITH TIME ZONE

-type that was generated during the following periods of time: the DST periods from 1986 to 1991, and April 10 to 17, 1988.If you modify a unique index in the destination when DDL synchronization is disabled, you must restart the data migration project to avoid data inconsistency.
+type that was generated during the following periods of time: the DST periods from 1986 to 1991, and April 10 to 17, 1988.If you modify a unique index at the destination when DDL synchronization is disabled, you must restart the data migration task to avoid data inconsistency.

-If forward switchover is disabled for a data migration project, drop the unique indexes and pseudocolumns from the destination.
-If you do not drop the unique indexes and pseudocolumns, data cannot be written, and pseudocolumns will be generated again when data is imported to the downstream system, causing conflicts with the pseudocolumns in the source.
+If forward switchover is disabled for a data migration task, drop the unique indexes and pseudocolumns from the destination database.
+If you do not drop the unique indexes and pseudocolumns, data cannot be written, and pseudocolumns will be generated again when data is imported to the downstream system, causing conflicts with the pseudocolumns in the source database.

-If forward switchover is enabled for the data migration project, the data transmission service automatically deletes the hidden column and unique index based on the type of the migration project.
+If forward switchover is enabled for the data migration task, the data transmission service will automatically drop the hidden columns and unique indexes based on the type of the migration task.
 For more information, see Mechanisms for handling hidden columns.

 If a new table without the primary key is added in the source Oracle database during the incremental synchronization, the data transmission service does not automatically delete the hidden columns and the unique index added to the table in the destination Oracle tenant of OceanBase Database.
 You need to manually drop them before you start a reverse migration task.